muitsfriday/linebot-todos/README.md

 ### Deploy on other
 There is a Dockerfile in service-message youcan build it with `docker build -t <your_image_name> .` in service-message directory and deploy it anywhere.

+### Performance concerning
+Please index the mongo todo collection with field
+- `userId` Todo List query the todo list from userId.
+There a lot of performance improve with this index.

+sorting index
+- `dueDate` the service query order by dueDate asc
+- `important` the service has order important task first